 The Schedule provides that electors may demand a poll be conducted on any recommended amalgamation.
 It provides that the request for a poll is to be signed by at least 250, or at least 10% of electors of one of the affected districts.
 To be considered valid, at least 50% of the electors of one of the affected districts must vote and of those electors who vote, should a majority vote against the recommendation, the Minister is to reject the recommendation.
-Should a poll be requested and at least 50% of the electors of one of the districts vote; and of those electors of that district who vote, a majority vote against the recommendation, the Minister is to reject the recommendation.
+Should a poll be requested and at least 50% of the electors of one of that district who vote, a majority vote against the recommendation, the